jezhalford/dbmarshal/README.markdown

 dbmarshal
 =========

-dbmarshal is a migration tool for mySQL databases.
+dbmarshal is a migration tool for MySQL databases.

 It works a lot like dbdeploy.
 It creates a log table in your database that it uses to keep track of what revision number the database is at.
 It allows you to store database revisions as